 - 5 oz Water

-- From there simply fill to the 20 oz line with dry vermouth and then follow that with a simple 5 oz fill of water to the total volume marker ring on the neck of the bottle.
+- From there simply fill to the 20 oz line with dry vermouth and follow that with a simple 5 oz fill of water to the total volume marker ring on the neck of the bottle.
 And take note: please don’t use tap water in this application.
 You really do want to find a bottle of very soft bottled (i.e. not mineral) water or distilled.
 Yes, it makes a difference.

 - The remaining instructions should be familiar:

-- Pour into pre-chilled glass
+- Pour into pre-chilled Nick and Nora glass.

 - Garnish with your choice of lemon twist, olive or even both if you’re feeling Dale DeGroff-ish.
 Of course if you crave Gibsons it’s a cocktail onion but then please omit the orange bitters above and add a short dash of celery bitters to each serving.